-Although lesser known than other psychedelics such as LSD or psilocybin (magic mushrooms), DMT produces a brief but intense visual and auditory hallucinogenic experience.
+Although lesser known than other psychedelics such as LSD or magic mushrooms, DMT produces a brief but intense visual and auditory hallucinogenic experience.

 Despite its illegal status, DMT is used in some religious ceremonies and various settings for an "awakening" or to obtain deep spiritual insight.

 Here are some key points about DMT.
 More detail and supporting information is in the main article.

 - DMT has been used as a drug for thousands of years.

 - Use of the drug as part of shamanic ritual is common in South America.

 - Side effects include powerful hallucinations.

 - Due to the nature of the drug, DMT is known as the "spirit molecule."

 DMT is a white crystalline powder that is derived from certain plants found in Mexico, South America, and parts of Asia, such as Psychotria viridis and Banisteriopsis caapi.

 It is typically consumed in the following ways: